lucascampa/dimacs-externship/README.md

 In this project, I worked with DIMACS — Rutgers' Center for Discrete Mathematics and Theoretical Computer Science.
 Our aim was to demonstrate whether interpretable Machine Learning models are able to reach a satisfying level of performance relative to black box models when ran on tabular data.
 The performance of the interpretable algorithm SPLIT ([paper](https://arxiv.org/abs/2502.15988), [repository](https://github.com/VarunBabbar/SPLIT-ICML/)) was benchmarked against that of XGBoost.

+See the full [write-up](https://medium.com/@lucascampagnaro/i-built-an-end-to-end-interpretable-machine-learning-research-pipeline-0ba67d0ba700) of this project for a deeper dive into the methodology.

 ## Features & Workflow
 - **Preprocessing**: Missing-value cleaning, label binarization, categorical encoding, SMOTE, and undersampling
 - **XGBoost toolkit**: Training, model metadata, feature selection, and predictions